-ZTE Quantum takes a break from its journey to Sprint to show off its 5-inch 720p displayAlex Wagner - Deputy Managing Editor, News Desk
+ZTE Quantum takes a break from its journey to Sprint to show off its 5-inch 720p displayAlex Wagner - Editorial Director of News and Content

 Heads up, Sprint folks, because a new ZTE-made device that's headed your way soon has just leaked out.
 Some new photos and spec details of a device referred to as the ZTE Quantum have been posted by Android Police, which got its goodies from an anonymous source.
 The Quantum, which also goes by the model number N9810, is said to feature a 5-inch 1280x720 display and 0.9-megapixel camera on its face.
 Around back is a 13-megapixel shooter with a flash.